bpuklich/refinerycms-wordpress-import/README.md

 _file_name_: (no default) the file name of the Wordpress XML dump file

-_offset_id_: (default=0) An offset to add to the Wordpress page ids to ensure that there is no conflict with existing Refinery page.
+_offset_id_: (default=0) An offset to add to the Wordpress page ids to ensure that there is no conflict with existing Refinery page-ids.
 If your highest Refinery page id is 55, you might set an offset_id of 100. (or 56)

 _parent_: (no default) By default pages without a parent-id will be set to be top-level pages.
 To attach these pages as children of a specific page use the page slug.